About Chipola

 Two Chipola College Phi Theta Kappa members were awarded prestigious national awards this year.

-Nationally Recognized Scholars, Brain Bowl Team, Phi Theta Kappa and Phi Beta Lambda Chapters
+Nationally Recognized Scholars, Brain Bowl Team, Phi Theta Kappa and FBLA Collegiate

 The Chipola College chapter of Phi Theta Kappa (PTK), an honor society for students from two-year colleges, offers opportunities in scholarship, leadership, and service.
 Through service learning, students learn about commitment to community.
 Although membership is restricted by GPA, the organization involves non-members in campus and community events.
 The college holds PTK members in high esteem and has created an Academic Wall of Honor to recognize outstanding accomplishments earned by students throughout the chapter’s history.
 Phi Theta Kappa members have been named New Century Scholars and named to the All USA Academic Team.
 PTK members have also been recipients of the coveted Guistwhite Scholarship and the Coca Cola Scholarship.
 Among other awards, the chapter has been recognized as the Most Distinguished chapter in the state and nation.

-The Chipola College Brain Bowl team has an outstanding record with ten state titles (2008-2022) in the Florida College System Activities Association Brain Bowl State Tournament.
-The team also has won the NAQT Community College National Championship Tournament three times, and has finished as the top two-year college in the National Academic Quiz Tournament (NAQT) Four-Year College Tournament five times.
+The Chipola College Brain Bowl team has an outstanding record with 12 state titles (2008-2024) in the Florida College System Activities Association Brain Bowl State Tournament.
+The team also has won the NAQT Community College National Championship Tournament four times, and has finished as the top two-year college in the National Academic Quiz Tournament (NAQT) Four-Year College Tournament seven times.

 Campus organizations reflect Chipola’s commitment to academic growth among students both inside and outside the classroom.
 The college nurtures and guides students in these organizations, expanding their educational opportunities into regional and national arenas.
 Student members are encouraged to interact and sometimes compete with their peers from colleges nationwide.